tahmedge/Tahmid-MSc-Thesis-YorkU/README.md

 # MSc-Thesis-York-University
-This repository contains my MSc research work done at York University.
+This repository contains the source codes of my MSc research work done at York University.